-Scripts Preferences let you specify defaults when creating new Scripts, and when executing them.
+The scripts Preferences page of the preferences dialog lets you specify defaults when creating new scripts, and when executing them.

 •Do not open a Script: Q++Studio opens without any Script Open.